 Settings:

-- Deployment Mode : User Driven
+- Deployment Mode: User Driven

-- Join to Azure AD : Azure AD joined
+- Join to Azure AD: Azure AD joined

-- Microsoft Software License Terms : Hide
+- Microsoft Software License Terms: Hide

-- Privacy Settings : Hide
+- Privacy Settings: Hide

-- Hide change account options : Hide
+- Hide change account options: Hide

-- User Account type : Standard
+- User Account type: Standard

-- Allow White Glove OOBE : No
+- Allow White Glove OOBE: No

-- Language (Region) : Operating System default
+- Language (Region): Operating System default

-- Automatically Configure keyboard : Yes
+- Automatically Configure keyboard: Yes

-- Apply device name template : Yes
+- Apply device name template: Yes

 On the Assignment page, add the AAD group you created for Windows Autopilot Devices and click on Next.

-The Autopilot deployment profile is now created and you see the same from Devices > Windows Enrollment > Windows Autopilot Deployment Profile.
+The Autopilot deployment profile is now created and you can see the same from Devices > Windows Enrollment > Windows Autopilot Deployment Profile.

 Configure Enrollment Status Page

-We have configured all required settings in Intune to support Windows autopilot scenarios.
-Now, we need to manually register device to Windows Autopilot to go ahead with our testing.
-The manual hardware hash registration process is primarily for testing purpose.
+The manual hardware hash registration process is primarily for testing purposes.
 An organization should opt for OEMs or CSP partners for Windows Autopilot registration.
 An OEM or other device provider uses the registration authorization process to perform device registration on your behalf.

 - Install Windows 10 on a test device or VM.
-We will use same device for Autopilot deployment.
+We will use the same device for Autopilot deployment.

 Once we done with capturing hardware hash in CSV file the same need to be uploaded to Windows Autopilot.
 We will use Microsoft Intune to import the device to Windows Autopilot.